Multi-fidelity Gaussian Process Bandit Optimisation: Introduction

 \section{Introduction}

 In stochastic bandit optimisation, we wish to optimise a function $\func:\Xcal\rightarrow \RR$ by sequentially querying it and obtaining \emph{bandit feedback}, i.e. when we query at any $x\in\Xcal$, we observe a possibly noisy evaluation of $\func(x)$. $\func$ is typically expensive and the goal is to identify its maximum while keeping the number of queries as low as possible.
-Some applications are hyper-parameter tuning in expensive machine learning algorithms, optimal policy search in complex systems, and scientific experiments~\cite{parkinson06wmap3,snoek12practicalBO,martinez07robotplanning}.
+Some applications are hyper-parameter tuning in expensive machine learning algorithms, optimal policy search in complex systems, online advertising, scientific experiments, and statistical tasks such as collaborative filtering and clustering~\citep{parkinson06wmap3,snoek12practicalBO,martinez07robotplanning, li2016collaborative,li2016art,korda2016distributed,kar2016online, gentile2016context}.
 Historically, bandit problems were studied in settings where the goal is to maximise the cumulative reward of all queries to the payoff instead of just finding the maximum.
 Applications in this setting include clinical trials and online advertising.